 The POA eliminates future accrual of the defined benefit retirement plan and replaces with what is arguably a less generous hybrid pension plan.
 The Plan eliminates certain OPEB benefits, specifically, post-retirement healthcare and replaces with what is arguably a less generous VEBA plan.

-Beth Niblock, the City's CIO, noted this concern in her Expert Report, "(a)ttracting and maintaining a highly skilled workforce is a challenging task, particularly given the current and proposed compensation rates set forth in the Projections."68
+Beth Niblock, the City's CIO, noted this concern in her Expert Report, particularly given the current and proposed compensation rates set forth in the Projections."68